-Lisa Jardine CBE is Professor of Renaissance Studies at University College London and Director of the UCL Centre for Humanities Interdisciplinary Research Projects, and the Centre for Editing Lives and Letters.
-She is a Fellow of the Royal Historical Society and an Honorary Fellow of King’s College, Cambridge and Jesus College, Cambridge.
+Lisa Jardine CBE FRS is Professor of Renaissance Studies at University College London and Director of the UCL Centre for Humanities Interdisciplinary Research Projects, and the Centre for Editing Lives and Letters.
+She is a Fellow of the Royal Society, a Fellow of the Royal Historical Society and an Honorary Fellow of King’s College, Cambridge and Jesus College, Cambridge.
 She holds honorary doctorates of Letters from the University of St Andrews, Sheﬃeld Hallam University and the Open University, and an honorary doctorate of Science from the University of Aberdeen.
 She was a Trustee of the V&A Museum for eight years, and was for ﬁve years a member of the Council of the Royal Institution in London.
 She is Patron of the Archives & Records Association and the Orange Prize.
 For the academic year 2007-8 she was seconded to the Royal Society in London as Expert Advisor to its Collections.
 From 2008 to 2014 she served as Chair of the Human Fertilisation and Embryology Authority – the UK government regulator for assisted reproduction.
 In December 2011 she was appointed a Director of The National Archives.
 In November 2011 she was appointed an Honorary Bencher of the Honourable Society of the Middle Temple.
 In 2013-14 she will serve as President of the British Science Association, which in 2012 made her an Honorary Fellow.

 Lisa Jardine has published over ﬁfty scholarly articles in refereed journals and books, and seventeen full-length books, both for an academic and for a general readership, a number of them in co-authorship with others.
 She is the author of several best-selling general books, including Worldly Goods: A New History of the Renaissance, Ingenious Pursuits: Building the Scientiﬁc Revolution, and biographies of Sir Christopher Wren and Robert Hooke.
 Her book on Anglo-Dutch reciprocal inﬂuence in the seventeenth century, entitled Going Dutch: How England Plundered Holland’s Glory, published by HarperCollins UK in 2008 and HarperCollins USA in 2009 won the prestigious Cundill International Prize in History.